In these challenging social and political times, an increasing number of artists want to use their work to activate social change.

-The Cohort is a structured, ten-month program for six New York City-based artists or collectives.
+The Cohort is a structured, six-month program for six New York City-based artists or collectives.
 Cohort members will each receive:

 - A $6,000 stipend to develop and incubate their projects

-- Direct support from Gina Gibney, a Project Administrator, and a designated Mentor
+- Direct support from Gina Gibney and Gibney staff

 - Support from a community of peers working to address change through the power of art

 Cohort members will be required to attend all monthly group meetings, work individually for 2 months, and invest significant time outside of the focused sessions, engaging in active research, planning, and execution of their projects.